altprac/sy4/README.md

 # sy4
-## An evaluation notation language
+## A JavaScript evaluation notation language

 Sy4 is a simple JSON format  to enable evaliation in JavaScript.